disesdi/disesdi.github.io/index.md

 -------

-## MLSecOps Resources
+## AI Security Publications & Research

 -------

-### <a href="https://disesdi.github.io/Securing_AIML_Systems_in_IW_Cox.pdf" target="_blank" rel="noopener noreferrer">Securing AIML Systems in the Age of Information Warfare >> </a>
+### <a href="https://zenodo.org/records/13905972" target="_blank" rel="noopener noreferrer">Securing AIML Systems in the Age of Information Warfare >> </a>

-An OODA Loop-based game theoretic model of information warfare in AI/ML systems, with boolean-path threat modeling & cyber resiliency metrics, + a secure, operationalized, platform-agnostic, fully audited debiasing architecture adapted to the canonical MLOps development cycle
+A novel AI/machine learning security operations (AI/MLSecOps) architecture, including systems for operationalized security, auditing, data threat, and information warfare detection, along with OODA Loop-based game theoretic modeling of information warfare in AI/ML systems, and boolean path threat modeling & cyber resiliency metrics adapted to the canonical MLOps development cycle. <a href="https://zenodo.org/records/13905972" target="_blank" rel="noopener noreferrer"> >> </a>

-<a href="https://disesdi.github.io/Securing_AIML_Systems_in_IW_Cox.pdf" target="_blank" rel="noopener noreferrer"> >> </a>
+### <a href="https://zenodo.org/records/13905960" target="_blank" rel="noopener noreferrer">AI-DAL: Towards Security Design Assurance for Artificial Intelligence Systems in Production >> </a>

+The rise of artificial intelligence applications in society, and their accompanying security concerns, has created a need for regulatory oversight that is auditable, actionable, and adaptable to a rapidly changing technological landscape.
+Methods from safety-critical software engineering, particularly aerospace, are adapted to use in production AIML to aid both practitioners and regulators in establishing design thresholds for AIML system security.
+Assignment of AI Design Assurance Levels (AI-DAL) to projects/components, along with production of related compliance artifacts, is proposed as a means of consistently applying appropriate design requirements based on a system’s potential adverse impact. <a href="https://zenodo.org/records/13905960" target="_blank" rel="noopener noreferrer"> >> </a>

 ### <a href="https://github.com/disesdi/mlsecops_references" target="_blank" rel="noopener noreferrer">MLSecOps Reference Repository >> </a>